-The OMPA refers to these guidelines as “voluntary but essential”.
-As Oregon continues its gradual reopening, keep an eye out for safety developments directly from the state government.
+The OMPA refers to these guidelines as “voluntary but essential” and continues to update them regularly.
+As Oregon continues its gradual reopening, keep an eye out for safety developments directly from the state government

 For a full list of COVID-19 production resources, check out the Texas Film Commission’s Coronavirus & Open Texas webpage.

 The Utah Film Commission notes that film production in the state may commence on a limited, case-by-case basis.
 As best practices evolve over time, the Film Commission intends to keep filmmakers informed via their COVID-19 Updates page.

 The Utah Film Commission has also taken the time to craft their own Recommendations for Healthy & Safe Production Sets, to be used in tandem with the AMPTP’s Industry White Page.

 As of June 1st, Virginia is “currently open to all safe, responsible production”, provided that productions adhere to the recommendations laid out by the Virginia Department of Health and Governor Ralph Northam’s Guidelines for All Business Sectors.